maziahhasan/Assembly-Sudoku/README.md

 # Assembly-Sudoku
 Assembly Language Sudoku Game – A classic Sudoku puzzle game implemented entirely in x86 assembly language.
-This project showcases low-level programming techniques, including handling user input, drawing the Sudoku grid, and implementing game logic without relying on high-level libraries .
+This project showcases low-level programming techniques, including handling user input, drawing the Sudoku grids 9x9 and 4x4 , and implementing game logic without relying on high-level libraries .

 The game is designed to run on x86 architecture, showcasing the capabilities of assembly language in game development.